menghanhui/r3bl.blog/_posts/2014-07-12-flashback-my-first-cybersecurity-discovery.markdown

 ---
-author: mrr3bl
+author: Aleksandar Todorović
 comments: true
 date: 2014-07-12 12:31:36+00:00
 layout: post
-slug: flashback-my-first-cybersecurity-discovery
+slug: my-first-cybersecurity-discovery
-title: 'Flashback: My first cybersecurity “discovery”'
+title: 'Flashback: My First Cybersecurity “Discovery”'
-wordpress_id: 3
-categories:
+categories: en
-- About me
-- Cyber Security
-- Human Hacking
 tags:
+- flashback
-- about me
+- education
 - confession
-- education
+- cybersecurity
 ---

 So, when I was 12 years old (at least I think I was) I didn't have a functioning computer.
 My father contacted one of my neighbor and he had a spare laptop he didn't use for a long time.
 He gave it to my family and I finally had something to amuse me.